Brenno-Kenji/rep_studies/README.md

 # rep_studies
- Repository for save my codes, ML and another thing.
+ Repository for save my codes of ML, Python and other things.